mIwr/SwPSSH/README.md

 Main class for work with PSSH box containers is [PSSHBox](./Sources/SwPSSH/Model/PSSHBox.swift).
 It provides methods for parsing and serializing general data on box containers.
-When you successfully parsed the PSSH box, you can transform init data to Widevine or PlayReady
+When you successfully parsed the PSSH box, you can transform init data to Widevine, PlayReady or Nagra

 ```swift
 import SwPSSH